cs-chan/Exclusively-Dark-Image-Dataset/Dataset/README.md

 Total : 7,363 images

-For the experiments in our paper that involves training, the data is split as follows:
+For the experiments in our paper that involves training, the data are split as follows:

 (a) Training - 3,000 images (250 images per class)
 (b) Validation - 1,800 images (150 images per class)